Increasing Diversity and Supporting Our Students

 Expand the Pipeline

 Expand the Law School’s commitment to building the pipeline of diverse students matriculating at Fordham Law.
-Pursue this by enhancing and growing the Increasing Diversity in Education and the Law (IDEAL) program.
+Pursue this by enhancing and growing the Increasing Diversity in Education and the Law (IDEAL) program, which is now supported by generous donations from Kirkland & Ellis and Jones Day.
 IDEAL is focused on nurturing an interest in legal careers among college students and provides expedited consideration in the Law School’s admissions process.
-In January 2021, launched a new application for the IDEAL program.
-Promoting the program to Fordham undergraduates and students in the CUNY system is a main objective to extend opportunities to historically underrepresented students in New York City.
+Promoting the program to underrepresented students is a main objective to extend these opportunities.
 Concurrently, we continue to nurture other partnerships that develop an interest in the legal profession for college, high school, and middle school students, such as the Council on Legal Education Opportunity (CLEO), the Justice Resource Center, The Scales of Justice Academy, Mentor Moot Court, and Legal Outreach.
 Additionally, the Feerick Center for Social Justice has launched a new Civics Education and Pipeline to Law School Pilot Project, which will focus on programming in underserved communities.
 Law students will deliver lessons on constitutional rights to eighth-grade students in a Bronx middle school.
 In conjunction with these lessons, the law students will share their experience applying to and attending law school.
 Further, the Law School will host Youth Law Day this spring to invite diverse high school students to learn more about careers in the law.

 Reexamine Recruitment and Admissions